 WalterBennet wanted to explain the series’ deeper, darker notes, like religious allegory and sexuality.
 He wanted Berserk fans to understand why they were wrong.
 He also believes /r/Berserklejerk was created in response to his stern presence on Reddit, as a refuge for the irreverent shitposting he reviled.

 /r/Berserklejerk is where Berserk fans come to blow off steam when their favorite franchise’s release schedule is cruel, or when the community is being too navel-gazey.
 The subreddit is so unhinged that regulars have their own dialect of English (“hee reechd hez foinal furm!,” “fishal scen of berserku splained”).
 “Guts” is “Gattts” or “Gattsu”; The Dragonslayer sword is simply “CLANG,” sometimes “C;LANG,” referring to the metallic sound it makes in the new anime.
-The God Hand, five reality-warping apostles of the Idea of Evil, a sort of god, are in /r/Berserklejerk the “godfoot,” also the name of the subreddit’s mods.
+The God Hand, five reality-warping apostles of the Idea of Evil, a deity of sorts, are in /r/Berserklejerk the “godfoot,” also the name of the subreddit’s mods.
 In /r/Berserklejerk, “Do your worst” is the mantra.

 /r/Berserklejerk mirrors the seriousness with which WalterBennet-type fans approach Berserk, collecting the sort of posts that he would instantly delete and the people he would perma-ban (or, in /r/Berserklejerk-speak, “benn”).
 Fittingly, on /r/Berserklejerk, a ridiculous WalterBennet shadow persona materialized: WalterPeanut.